alex4108/Approova/README.md

 ## From Online Sources

+The docker image is built for linux/amd64 (amd64), linux/arm/v7 (armhf), and linux/arm/v8 (aarch64).

 You should install [Docker Compose](https://docs.docker.com/compose/install/) if you haven't already.

 Then, modify the docker-compose.yml to include your Discord Bot Token.